 The only way you could improve upon the AT-LP120BK-USB's user friendliness is to add an automatic tonearm, so you could push a button and have the tonearm move into place and lower the needle automatically.
 This is a great feature for new vinyl enthusiasts.
 However, the AT-LP120BK-USB's and its cue lever makes cueing fairly easy, even if it's not fully automated.
 You just have to swing the tonearm into place and then pull the cue lever as opposed to having a motor swing the cue lever around.

 The AT-LP120BK-USB was average in our vibration resistance testing with a score of 6 out of 10.

 This score puts it even with the Pro-Ject Debut Carbon, the other model that led our sound quality testing.
 It was fairly easy to get the AT-LP120BK-USB to skip when bumping into the table it was placed on.
 However, it stood up to most stomping and dancing in its general vicinity.
 The only model that could really pass the bumping the table test was the Fluance RT81.
 It still skipped with a strong bump, but was able to play through most moderate bumps.

-Listing for $300, the Audio-Technica AT-LP120BK-USB offers high quality sound at a mid range price.
+The Audio-Technica AT-LP120BK-USB offers high quality sound at a mid range price.
 It's a great value for anyone looking for great sound from their turntable.